MokoSan/IntelligentInvestor/Introduction.md

     1. Risk cannot therefore, be eliminated but one can manage it and getting your fears under control.
 4. The "intelligent" part of "The Intelligent Investor" has nothing to do with IQ, however, it has to do with character.
     1. For example, Newton let the roar of the crowd cost him $3M.
-5. While enthusiasm may be necessary for great accomplishments elsewhere, on Wall Street it almost invariable leads to disaster.
+5. While enthusiasm may be necessary for great accomplishments elsewhere, on Wall Street it almost invariably leads to disaster.
 6. Dreadful losses always occur when the buyer forgets to ask "How much?".
 7. While it seems easy to foresee which industry will grow the fastest, that foresight has no real value if most other investors are already expecting the same thing.
 Once the industry is "obviously the best" to invest in, the stock prices will have already risen so high that the future returns have nowhere to go but down.
 8. The Intelligent Investor realizes that stocks become more risky, not less, as their prices rise - and less risky, not more, as their prices fall.